The Fantasticks (film): Production

-The film was a pet project of Ritchie's, having been a huge fan of the original stage production.
+The film was a pet project of Michael Ritchie's, having been a huge fan of the original stage production.
 The theatrical production traditionally is performed on a bare stage with two-piece musical accompaniment, while the film adaptation transposed the action to the farm country of the 1920s American West, affecting a look similar to Oklahoma!, and most of the songs were rearranged for a full orchestra.
 Additionally, the songs were performed live by the actors, rather than dubbed in afterwards, as is the usual practice with a musical film.

 The film was completed in 1995 and scheduled for a Thanksgiving release, but executives at Metro-Goldwyn-Mayer, discouraged by indifferent preview audience response, lost faith in the project and shelved it.
-Due to a contractual obligation to Jones and Schmidt to give the film a theatrical release, MGM Board of Directors member Francis Ford Coppola decided to trim the film from its original 109 minute length to 86 minutes, and the abridged version finally was released in four theaters in September 2000.
+Due to a contractual obligation to Tom Jones and Harvey Schmidt to give the film a theatrical release, MGM board of directors member Francis Ford Coppola decided to trim the film from its original 109 minute length to 86 minutes, and the abridged version finally was released in four theaters in September 2000.

 Ritchie's original, 109-minute version was finally released as part of Twilight Time's limited 2015 Blu-ray release, as a standard-definition "special feature".
 No high-definition transfer of the original cut currently exists at MGM.